solarkennedy/kyle.cascade.family/content/posts/2024-12-08-howto-actually-migrate-systems.markdown

   The team doing the OS upgrade has to worry about breaking the team doing the Python 3 migration because they are getting it "For Free".
 - They may be showstopping issues on _either_ upgrade that will hard block both.
   Now you both lose.
+- Sometimes we stack bets for the wrong political reasons, because it feels good to "support" or "provide momentum" behind other organizational efforts.
+  Same deal, you are not helping, you are hurting by coupling your timelines.

 I've never seen this work.
 It is just plain better to architect your change such that it is independent of any other changes.